Mount Isa Border Ride

 Prior to departure all riders must read and sign risk assessment which will be displayed alongside sign on sheet

-Prior to the first riders leaving at 7.00 am, the Officer in Charge of the Traffic Branch of Mount Isa and the ride organiser will address all riders and supporters on their expected conduct for the ride.
+Before the first riders leaving at 7.00 am, the Officer in Charge of the Traffic Branch of Mount Isa and the Ride Organizer shall address all riders and supporters on their expected conduct for the ride.

 To avoid traffic congestion, support vehicles will be asked to leave five minutes prior to the start or five minutes after cyclists have left.
 This will ensure a safe passage for cyclists out onto the highway.
 Individual support vehicles should maintain an awareness of all cyclists and other vehicles traveling on the highway and facilitate safe overtaking etc. Rider support vehicles are asked to wait at their designated change over points for their rider.